 - A survey of 123 healthy calves born in Belgium between 15 December 2007 and 15 March 2008 and tested before ingesting colostrum, showed that the prevalence in newborn calves of transplacental transmission from natural infections of BTV8 was 9.8% (De Clercq et al. 2008a).
-Over the same period, these authors also found evidence of BTV infection in 11% of 109 calves that died at birth or showed clinical signs of BTV within a month of birth, compared with 2% of 733 calves one to four months old without suspicion of BTV. - Investigation of 33 lambs found no evidence of transplacental infection but further studies of ewes which were pregnant at different times of year were planned (De Clercq et al. 2008a).
-Transplacental infection of one of three lambs with field strains of BTV8 was later demonstrated after experimental infection of ewes at five or 11 weeks of gestation (Worwa et al. 2009). - BTV RNA was present in 41% of 68 aborted foetuses from cows suspected of BTV infection during pregnancy compared with 19% of 232 aborted foetuses from cows without suspicion of BTV infection (De Clercq et al. 2008a). - 35% of healthy calves were infected in utero with BTV8 on Belgian farms born between 22 November 2007 and 31 January 2008 (Desmecht et al. 2008), while about 16% of healthy calves were infected with BTV8 in utero in the Netherlands (van Wuijckhuise et al. 2008). - BTV8 was isolated from one calf which lived for two days, after experimental infection of seven cows in late gestation (Backx et al. 2009).
+Over the same period, these authors also found evidence of BTV infection in 11% of 109 calves that died at birth or showed clinical signs of BTV within a month of birth, compared with 2% of 733 calves one to four months old without suspicion of BTV. - BTV RNA was present in 41% of 68 aborted foetuses from cows suspected of BTV infection during pregnancy compared with 19% of 232 aborted foetuses from cows without suspicion of BTV infection (De Clercq et al. 2008a). - 37% of healthy calves were infected in utero with BTV8 on Belgian farms born between 22 November 2007 and 31 January 2008 (Desmecht et al. 2008), while 16% of healthy calves were infected with BTV8 in utero in the Netherlands in 2007 (Santman-Berends et al. 2010b; van Wuijckhuise et al. 2008) and 21% in 2008 (Santman-Berends et al. 2010a).
+In 2008 a French study of cows vaccinated against BTV8 and naturally exposed to the virus during pregnancy showed that 42% of calves born to unvaccinated cows were RT-PCR positive for BTV8 (Galleau et al. 2009). - BTV8 was isolated from one calf which lived for two days, after experimental infection of seven cows in late gestation (Backx et al. 2009).
 The authors speculated on the role of concurrent infection with bovine viral diarrhoea virus to cause vascular damage and enable BTV to cross the placenta.
 However, in earlier studies by Wouda et al. (2008) cases of in utero infection with BTV8 were negative for bovine viral diarrhoea virus.